 Sonora Bicycle Accident Lawyer

 Sonora, California, had a population of 4,844 as of 2019.
 It is the county seat of Tuolumne.
 The city was founded by miners from the Mexican state of Sonora during the Gold Rush, and that is how it got its name.
-It was a booming gold mining town but as the value of the mineral decreased and “gold fever” dissipated, the size and population of the city steadily decreased.
+It was a booming gold mining town, but as the value of the mineral decreased and "gold fever" dissipated, the size and population of the city steadily decreased.

 Though the population is small, Sonora is an avid biking town.
-Sonora Cyclery, located at 13867 Mono Way, is a full-service bicycle shop that specializes in repairs and sales.
+Sonora Cyclery, located at 13867 Mono Way, is a full-service bicycle shop specializing in repairs and sales.
 The small business is an excellent resource for Sonora bicyclists - the owners and staff are passionate advocates for expanding recreational cycling opportunities for Sonora residents.

-One of the best ways to avoid the risks of being hit by a car while on a bike is by riding in areas without vehicle traffic.
+One of the best ways to avoid being hit by a car while on a bike is by riding in areas without vehicle traffic.
 Sonora has a great space to enjoy a leisurely ride through the woodlands - the Dragoon Gulch Trail.
 This nature area provides just over three miles of trails that travel alongside a creek and offer fantastic city and mountain views.
 The trails are multi-use and vary in level of difficulty.Bicyclists Have Road Rights Too

 Of course, it is not always possible to avoid riding in areas with vehicle traffic, especially if you enjoy long bike rides or are a bicycle commuter.
 When riding on the roads, the California Vehicle Code lays out regulations for bicyclists.
 In general, cyclists have the same rights and responsibilities as vehicle motorists.

 Vehicle drivers have an extra duty of care to be on the lookout for bicyclists.Keep Three Feet